Digital Transformation Drives Innovation in the Chemicals Industry

 Those companies that have already implemented a more holistic approach to data management have seen tangible benefits – faster R&D by a minimum of 20%.
 Revamping digital initiatives by implementing a single, integrated layer of technology is a good place to start.

-Now imagine going another step – implementing process execution enables system integration and eliminating errors and so saving your organization on average 5-7 hours per scientist per week.
+Now imagine going another step – implementing process execution enables system integration and eliminating errors and so saving your organization on average five-seven hours per scientist per week.
 The further you go in your digital transformation journey, the more return on investment.
-Soon, you’ll be ready to take the next step, with a data lake, machine learning and AI.
-But we’ll cover these topics another time.
+Soon, you’ll be ready to take the next step, with a data lake, machine learning and Al. But we’ll cover these topics another time.

 More Info Sheets